Rails-is-Underrated/Ruby-on-Rails-with-Concepts/software_eng/sinatra_api_project.md

 ### Sinatra API.

-I assume that you have your editor configured, create a directory and name it `product_api`
+I assume that you have your editor configured, create a directory and name it `product_api`.

 `
 mkdir product_api